An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Universal Health Rlty Income.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how UHT stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Real Estate Investment Trusts industry.
+We show how UHT stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Other Financial Vehicles industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Universal Health Realty Income Trust, a real estate investment trust, invests in healthcare and human service related facilities including acute care hospitals, behavioral healthcare facilities, rehabilitation hospitals, sub-acute care facilities, surgery centers, childcare centers and medical office buildings.
 The Trust has seventy-one investments in twenty states.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.